 A total of 85 wells with groundwater elevation data are available in the Basin.
 Groundwater elevation data is sourced primarily from the California Statewide Groundwater Elevation Monitoring Program (CASGEM), Quartz Valley Indian Reservation (QVIR) and the Scott Valley Community Groundwater Measuring Program.
 Well data is available dating back to the 1960s and wells have adequate spatial coverage of the Basin, measurement frequency and period of record.
 CASGEM, QVIR and Scott Valley Community Groundwater Measuring Program wells are measured at a frequency of bi-annually, with the exception of the Scott Valley Community Groundwater Measuring Program which is measured monthly.
 These frequencies are sufficient to enable determination of seasonal, short-term, and long-term trends.
+With implementation of new Projects and Management Actions, pressure transducers with continuous record of water level and temperature have been considered essential.
+For the NFWF Scott Recharge Project (see Chapter 4 and Appendix 4-B) five transects with continuous groundwater data on existing groundwater wells are already being installed (5 wells are already collecting data).
+Other continuous data have been funded through a Bureau of Reclamation SmartWater grant and currently 10 wells had instruments installed in 2021.

 A summary of the wells with groundwater elevation data, and additional available information is shown in Error!
-Reference source not found.
+Reference source not found..
+Continuous groundwater monitoring locations are shown in Figure 3.